JJJHolscher/jupyter-and-dioxus/README.md

 This repo contains:

-- The python package `dioxus_widget`, which can open custom elements made with dioxus in an jupyter notebook.
+- The python package `dioxus_widget`, which can dioxus components in an jupyter notebook.
-- An example rust project that creates custom elements with Dioxus.
+- A rust project that exposes dioxus components to `dioxus_widget`.
-- A demo for presenting custom elements from dioxus in a jupyter notebook.
+- A demo that demonstrates how to use this software.

 ## Run the Demo